preciofishbone/OmniaFx/docs/tutorials/first-extension/call-web-api/README.md

 In this part of tutorial, you will make a client-side component call to a Web API then display the response message

->Note: The following example will continue what we have done in [Create Your First Extension](../create-extension#create-a-extension) so make sure you've been through it.
+>Note: The following example will continue what we have done in [Create an extension](../create-extension#create-an-extension) so make sure you've been through it.

 >[Sample Source Code](../../../../src/tutorials/first-extension/call-web-api)